zipCoder933/NL/README.md

 when the loop has ended, if the user has not guessed the answer, tell the user game over and then exit the game
 ```

-When you compile the code, it gets copied into a directory and gets auto-indented:
+When you compile the code, it gets copied into a directory and auto-indented (This stage can be skipped if desired, but doing so will result in greater likelyhood of erroneous code.):
 ```
 Create a maximum number of 100